Maternity care and the public health nurse

 ‘Heel prick’ test

-You will also be offered ‘newborn bloodspot screening’ for your baby by the midwife or public health nurse.
-This is also known as the 'heel prick test'.
-Your baby will be screened to see if they are at risk of a number of rare conditions.
+You will also be offered ‘newborn bloodspot screening’ for your baby by the midwife or public health nurse to see if they are at risk of a number of rare conditions.
+This is also known as the 'heel prick test' and it usually takes place when your baby is between 3 and 5 days old.

 You will be asked for your consent.
-It usually takes place in your home.
+The test usually takes place in your home.
 However, if you remain in hospital longer than 72 hours after the birth of your baby, it may take place in the hospital.

 Read more about heel prick screening on the HSE website.